Refer also to the "Fruit" chapter

 The annual Fresh Fruit Exporter Directory gives trade statistics for the citrus and other fruit sectors.
 Download it at the Fresh Produce Exporters’ Forum (FPEF) website, https://fpef.co.za.

-South Africa is the second largest exporter of citrus fruit.
+Although South Africa currently only produces roughly 1.8% of global orange volumes, less than 1% of soft citrus, 1.98% of grapefruit and 3.28% lemons and limes respectively (BFAP, 2018), it is a major global exporter of citrus.
 Seventy percent of the South African crop is exported; the rest is sold locally as fresh produce or channelled to the processing industry.

 The Citrus Growers Association website – www.cga.co.za – has information on packed and shipped volumes which is updated weekly during the citrus season.
 All growers of export citrus who pay the levy, and exporters who are registered with FPEF (Fresh Produce Exporters Forum) have access to this information, as do members of the CMF (Citrus Marketing Forum).
 Passwords for the Grower Section of the website are available by contacting gloria [at] cga.co.za.